Norman Le Brocq: Resisting the German occupation of Jersey

 Norman Le Brocq was 18 years old when the Germans occupied Jersey, and was one of three young communist activists belonging to the CPGB who did not evacuate Jersey before the occupation.
 The other two young communist party activists were Les Huelin and Stella Perkins, both of whom joined Brocq to create a clandestine anti-nazi resistance cell to protest the German occupation of Jersey.
 This resistance cell became known as the Jersey Communist Party (JCP), one other early anti-Nazi resistance cells created during the German occupation of Jersey.
 Following the communist strategy of forming united fronts with non-communists to oppose imperialism, Norman Le Brocq helped create the Jersey Democratic Movement (JDM), an umbrella network which encompassed all organised anti-Nazi resistance in Jersey.
 Although the JCP remained at the centre of the resistance movement, many of its activities relied on the work of non-communists.

 Using a Gestetner duplicator hidden in his great-aunt's attic, Le Brocq was able to secretly circulate news concerning the war without alerting the German forces and Jersey's collaborationist authorities.
-When the Nazis brought both Soviet and Spanish Republican POWs to Germany to build the Atlantic Wall, Le Brocq's resistance cell was able to translate into Russian the news of Soviet Red Army victories in Kursk and Stalingrad, greatly improving their morale.
-To further increase the morale of Soviet POWs, they also printed and distributed bulletins in Russian.
+When the Nazis brought both Soviet and Spanish Republican POWs to Germany to build the Atlantic Wall, Le Brocq's resistance cell translated into Russian the news of Soviet Red Army victories in Kursk and Stalingrad to improve their morale.
+To further increase the morale of Soviet POWs, they printed and distributed bulletins in Russian.
 Le Brocq and his group also assisted a few forced labourers who escaped from the Germans.

 Eventually, Le Brocq was able to make contact with a German soldier called Paul Malbach (Mühlbach), whose father had been murdered by the Nazis in Dachau concentration camp.
-Le Brocq and Malbach made plans to organize a mutiny of German soldiers in May 1945, however, Adolf Hitler's suicide in April made plans for an uprising obsolete.
+Le Brocq and Malbach made plans to organize a mutiny of German soldiers in May 1945, but the plan was overtaken by events when Adolf Hitler committed suicide in April and the war ended shortly thereafter.